Jimi92/QueenGT_inference/README.md

  * A VCF file

- * A list of the haploid individuals in the vcf file.
+ * A map of droneID and the corresponding queenID.
 One individual per line.

  * The number of header lines in the vcf file.